A voice for

 • What practitioners say

-Cleavers are a primary herb of the lymphatic system which is concerned with the immune system and fluid balance.
+Cleavers are a primary herb of the lymphatic system, an integral part of the immune system responsible for fluid balance.
 This makes cleavers a highly useful medicine for almost all treatment protocols, due to the importance of these functions in holistic herbalism.
-Part of the lymphatic system’s function is to carry white blood cells (immune cells) around the body.
-Therefore, when working to support the immune system, it is wise to support the lymphatic system too as they work together.
+Part of the lymphatic system’s function is to transport white blood cells (immune cells) around the body.
+Therefore, when working to support the immune system, it is wise to also consider lymphatic support (1,3).

 Cancer

-Cleavers may be used by herbalists as part of an integrated approach for cancer patients and for those in cancer remission.
-They offer many benefits to the immune system whilst supporting cellular detoxification through improved lymphatic drainage.
-Cleavers are and rich in antioxidant compounds such as flavonoids and tannins.
-This makes them an excellent support to help maintain cellular health and avoid damage caused by free radicals (3,4).
-However, for treating such serious conditions it is paramount that one works with a clinical herbalist who can work with the doctors who are treating the condition.
-Herb-drug interactions are a risk, as are using herbs which can exacerbate the illness.
+Cleavers may be used by herbalists as part of an integrated approach for cancer patients and for those in remission.
+It offers many benefits to the immune system, whilst supporting cellular detoxification through improved lymphatic drainage.
+Cleavers are rich in antioxidant compounds, such as flavonoids and tannins.
+This makes them an excellent support to help maintain cellular health and avoid damage caused by free radicals (8,9).
+However, for treating such serious conditions it is advised to work with a medical herbalist alongside doctors and oncologists, to ensure all healthcare providers are aware of potential herb–drug interactions.

-Cleavers have a gentle yet powerful, soothing diuretic action that is used to increase the flow of urine.
-Due to these action’s cleavers would be appropriate for use where there is irritation and inflammation in the bladder, urethra, or vas deferens in the testes (3,5).
+Cleavers has a gentle yet powerful, soothing diuretic action that is used to increase the flow of urine.
+Due to these actions, cleavers would be appropriate for use where there is irritation and inflammation in the bladder, urethra, or vas deferens in the testes (8,10).

-Cleavers are a valuable remedy for cystitis, benign prostatic hyperplasia, prostatitis, epididymitis, urethritis, chronic UTIs, and interstitial cystitis (2,3,4).
-They are used in combination with soothing urinary demulcents such as corn silk.
-Cleavers is an essential part of a formula for any of the above conditions.
+Cleavers are a valuable remedy for cystitis, benign prostatic hyperplasia, prostatitis, epididymitis, urethritis, chronic UTIs, and interstitial cystitis.
+They are used in combination with soothing urinary demulcents such as corn silk (Zea mays) and marshmallow leaf (Althaea officinalis) (8,9,11).

-The mechanism of action for cleavers as a demulcent healer of the mucous membranes such as those in the urinary tract is due to the presence of silica which strengthens weak connective tissue and improves its structure and function (5).
+The mechanism of action for cleavers as a demulcent healer of the mucous membranes, such as those in the urinary tract, is due to the presence of silica, which strengthens weak connective tissue and improves its structure and function (10).

-Cleavers should always be considered for conditions of the skin, particularly those of a dry nature such as psoriasis.
-It can be taken internally to support the underlying inflammation and to support with the elimination of cellular toxins and waste products.
+Cleavers should always be considered for conditions of the skin, particularly those of a dry nature, such as psoriasis or dry eczema.
+It can be taken internally to support the underlying inflammation and to support the elimination of cellular toxins and waste products (1,2).

-A herbalist’s approach to the treatment of inflammatory skin conditions will usually include support for the systems of elimination.
-This is because in many cases these systems are observed to be under-functioning.
-Modern life is full of environmental impurities, so our bodies have a lot to keep up with even if we eat well.
-This can also be caused by stress, poor diet, sensitivities etc., just to name a few.
+A herbalist’s approach to the treatment of inflammatory skin conditions will usually include support for the systems of elimination, such as the hepatic (liver) and renal (kidney) systems.
+This is because, in many cases, these systems are observed to be under-functioning.

 This poor eliminatory function is understood to result in an excess of toxins in circulation.
-The skin is also a last resort system of elimination so when the liver, kidneys and lymphatic system are overburdened, this toxicity may be erupting its way out through the skin.
-As cleavers support all of these systems, they are an invaluable part of any holistic approach for treating skin conditions.
+As a system of elimination, when the liver, kidneys and lymphatic system are overburdened, excess toxicity may be processed via the skin.
+As cleavers supports all of these systems, it is an invaluable herb to include in any prescription for an individual with a chronic skin condition (9,11).

 Nervous system

 Cleavers are also well referenced as a herb for the nervous system.
-Matthew Wood’s specifies indications for cleavers as; nervousness, sympathetic excess, skin irritability/ itchiness, an unsettled feeling, insatiability and nervous irritability.
-Cleavers can be used alongside other nervine herbs such as oat straw, lemon balm or vervain, for these presentations (6,7).
+Matthew Wood specifies indications for cleavers as “nervousness, sympathetic excess, skin irritability/ itchiness, an unsettled feeling, insatiability and nervous irritability”.
+Cleavers can be used alongside other nervine herbs such as oat straw (Avena sativa), lemon balm (Melissa officinalis) or vervain (Verbena officinalis) for these presentations (12,13).

 • Research

-In an in vitro study, the chemical composition and immunomodulatory activities of cleavers ethanolic extracts were analysed.
+In this in vitro study, the chemical composition and immunomodulatory activities of cleavers ethanolic extracts were analysed.
 The extracts were obtained at three different strengths by maceration with 20%, 60% or 96% ethanol.
-All of the extracts showed that they helped stimulate the transformational activity of immunocompetent blood cells, meaning cells that mediate the immune response.
-Overall, the extract which was 96% ethanol was shown to be most active when supporting immune response (9).
+All of the extracts showed that they helped stimulate the transformational activity of immunocompetent blood cells (cells that mediate the immune response).
+Overall, the 96% ethanol extract was shown to be most active when supporting immune response (14).

 • Did you know?

-Cleavers belong to the same family as coffee.
+Cleavers belongs to the same family as coffee.
 The seeds of cleavers can be roasted and used as a coffee substitute.
 They contain small amounts of caffeine and are easily foraged in abundance.

 Additional information